Version 3.0 Date: May 2018

 2.1 What are cookies?

 Cookies are small text files stored on your computer by your browser.
-They're used for many things, such as remembering whether you've visited the site before, so that you remain logged in - or to help us work out how many new website visitors we get each month.
-They contain information about the use of your computer but don't include personal data about you (they don't store your name, for instance).
+They are used for many reasons, such as remembering whether you have visited the site before, so that you remain logged in - or to help us work out how many new website visitors we get each month.
+They contain information about the use of your computer but do not include personal data about you (they don't store your name, for instance).

 This Policy applies to our websites and our mobile applications (individually and collectively referred to in this Policy as "the Website").